Witchcraft in Shropshire

 In the great name of Jehovah and Alpha and Omega’.

 This is a wonderful, powerful statement, demanding the spirits and wicked witches to leave the house, and its inhabitants unharmed.
 It serves as a tangible act of protection, empowering the individual through direct action against unseen powers bent on harm.
 It is interesting to see the charm mentioning both witches and ghosts, as both are deeply embedded within local folklore.
-There were at least two witches in Madeley, (and a whole gaggle of ghosts) one witch was said to be so small, she could ride on the back of a cuckoo, and would use this mode of transport to frequently terrorise the local community to amuse herself.
+There were at least two witches in Madeley, (and a whole gaggle of ghosts) one witch was said to be so small, she could ride on the back of a cuckoo and would use this mode of transport to frequently terrorise the local community to amuse herself.

 If you were still concerned about getting cursed, one could decorate the threshold and hearth stone with decorative knot like patterns by rubbing elder, dock or oak leaves onto the surface.
 These patterns were said to be a powerful barrier to both the witch, and their magic.
 They also kept away wicked spirits and the Devil, so were definitely considered powerful.
 In Wrokwardine, glass ‘witch balls’ were blown and were hung in windows and doorways for protection.
 It seems that such objects, though often everyday things allowed individuals to feel like they were reclaiming power, even in situations far beyond their control.
+Protective charms were incredibly important in Shropshire, as the threat of witches or maleficent magic could come from even the most mundane of items.
+We are told by Charlotte Burne that even the Bible had the potential to curse.
+Indeed, if you chanted psalm 109 at a wedding, it would have a terrible effect on the newlyweds, even having the potential to inflict death.
+This hints of the way in which literacy was viewed in a less literate society, but also the powerful sway religion held in rural communities.

 When baking or brewing, Shropshire folk would make the sign of the cross over their malt and flour.
 This prevented the food from being bewitched, which was a common act of the witch.
 If one wanted to directly protect themselves, silver is often suggested to be the most powerful charm against witches.
 Charlotte Burne suggests that it is particularly potent in the form of a silver bullet.
 Silver bullets were seen as one of the only ways you could harm a witch in Shropshire, though I think any bullet would have harmed when shot at a poor unsuspecting woman.